metio/terraform-provider-k8s/docs/data-sources/batch_cron_job_v1.md

 - `name` (String) Name of the container specified as a DNS_LABEL.
 Each container in a pod must have a unique name (DNS_LABEL).
 Cannot be updated.
 - `ports` (Attributes List) List of ports to expose from the container.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default '0.0.0.0' address inside a container will be accessible from the network.
 Modifying this array with strategic merge patch may corrupt the data.
 For more information See https://github.com/kubernetes/kubernetes/issues/108255.
 Cannot be updated. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--ports))
 - `readiness_probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--readiness_probe))
+- `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--resize_policy))
 - `resources` (Attributes) ResourceRequirements describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--resources))
+- `restart_policy` (String) RestartPolicy defines the restart behavior of individual containers in a pod.
+This field may only be set for init containers, and the only allowed value is 'Always'.
+For non-init containers or when this field is not specified, the restart behavior is defined by the Pod's restart policy and the container type.
+Setting the RestartPolicy as 'Always' for the init container will have the following effect: this init container will be continually restarted on exit until all regular containers have terminated.
+Once all regular containers have completed, all init containers with restartPolicy 'Always' will be shut down.
+This lifecycle differs from normal init containers and is often referred to as a 'sidecar' container.
+Although this init container still starts in the init container sequence, it does not wait for the container to complete before proceeding to the next init container.
+Instead, the next init container starts immediately after this init container is started, or after any startupProbe has successfully completed.
 - `security_context` (Attributes) SecurityContext holds security configuration that will be applied to a container.
 Some fields are present in both SecurityContext and PodSecurityContext.
 When both are set, the values in SecurityContext take precedence. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--security_context))
 - `startup_probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 Default is false.